Isotropic Gaussian Processes on Finite Spaces of Graphs

 \looseness -1 This has the advantage of defining a sample at all $x \in \c{V}$ at once, not on a pre-specified small set $x_1, \ldots, x_m \in \c{V}$ as before, but with the downside of being approximate.
-The number of terms in the inner sum grows roughly like $d^j$, so only small values of $J$ are admissible.
+The number of terms in the inner sum grows roughly like $d^j$, thus~\Cref{eqn:sampling_ff} can be realistically evaluated only for small values of $J$.
 If using larger values of $J$ is desirable, one approach, similar to the generalized random phase Fourier features of \textcite{azangulov2022} is

 where $\f{U}(\c{V})$ denotes the uniform distribution over the finite set $\c{V}$.
 This way one can safely take $J = d$, but one also needs to choose the value of $L$.